Network security measures

 A firewall blocks or allows traffic to pass.
 The traffic allowed to pass through a firewall is specified in its configuration based on the type of traffic a business has and needs.
 The most important security best practice with a firewall is that it should block all traffic by default.
 It should then be configured to allow only specific traffic to known services.
 The configuration of the firewall is critical, so the firewall administrator's knowledge is crucial.

-Firewalls operate at different layers within the International Standards Organisation Open System Interconnect (ISO OSI) model.
+Firewalls operate at different layers within the International Standards Organization Open System Interconnect (ISO OSI) model.
 Usually, anything called a firewall lives at layers 2-5.
 If the firewall is at layer 7, it is often referred to as a proxy or gateway.
 The exception is a web application firewall (WAF), which uses the word firewall and is at layer 7.
-A firewall analyses information found at the layer of the OSI model where it works.
+A firewall analyzes information found at the layer of the OSI model where it works.